bquerino/kafka-streams/docs/README.md

 - Are managed by Kafka Streams
 - Are used by Kafka Streams to save / restore state and repartition data
 - Are prefixed by application.id parameter
-- Should ever be deleted, altered or published to. **They are internal**
+- Should never be deleted, altered or published to. **They are internal**

 > If you list your topics probably will see something like `${application.id}-KSTREAM-AGGREGATE-STATE-STORE-${number}-repartition` and the same name ending with `changelog`.